Please excuse me for calling you by your first name.

 私が公園を散歩していると、私の名前を呼ぶのが聞こえた。

-My friends call me Beth.
+My friends call me Ken.

 There were figures there from those of an age best called girls and boys to those who looked to be old enough to be about to live out their life span.